-Lymphoma may present with different morphology: singular mass, multiple masses, diffuse infiltration of the kidney with organ enlargement or direct invasion from hilar lymph nodes.
-Typical signs of a renal lymphoma beside the renal mass include splenomegaly, retroperitoneal lymphadenopathy or a marked lymphadenopathy in another area.
+Lymphoma may present with different morphology: singular mass, multiple masses, diffuse kidney infiltration with organ enlargement, or direct invasion from hilar lymph nodes.
+Typical signs of a renal lymphoma besides the renal mass include splenomegaly, retroperitoneal lymphadenopathy, or marked lymphadenopathy in another area.

-Renal biopsy is crucial for the diagnosis or renal lymphoma and the prevention of unnecessary nephrectomy.
+Renal biopsy is crucial for the diagnosis of renal lymphoma and the prevention of unnecessary nephrectomy.

 Therapy of Renal Lymphoma

 The treatment depends on histology (lymphoma subtype) and the Ann Arbor staging, see textbooks of internal medicine.
-Therapy consists of chemotherapy (e.g. COPP, BEACOPP or ABVD), optionally in combination with radiotherapy of the involved areas.
+Therapy consists of combination chemotherapy (e.g., COPP, BEACOPP or ABVD) optionally in combination with radiotherapy of the involved areas.
 The central task for the urologist is to avoid unnecessary radical nephrectomy.